 DUTIES, OBLIGATIONS AND PRIVILEGES

 Members of the staff of the Secretariat, and the Executive Secretary (hereinafter called "employees") are international civil servants.
-Upon accepting their appointments, they pledge themselves to discharge their duties faithfully and to conduct themselves with the interests of the Commission in mind.
+Upon accepting their appointments, they pledge themselves to discharge their duties faithfully and to conduct themselves with the interests of the Commission in mind guided, as international civil servants, by the Standards of Conduct for the International Civil Service.

 Employees are not required to renounce either their national feelings or their political or religious convictions.